tercen/webapp_lib/webapp_commons/context/webapp/REVIEWER_GUIDE.md

 **Your role is to ensure code quality, functionality, and requirements compliance before final delivery.**

+**CRITICAL: You review COMPLETE WORK after ALL tasks are finished**
+- DO NOT review individual tasks during execution
+- ONLY review after the DEVELOPER has completed ALL tasks in an iteration
+- Focus on complete implementation against the original PROJECT_MANAGER task list
+- Evaluate integration and consistency across all completed tasks

 **STOP: Before reviewing anything, use Read tool to verify these files exist:**
 - **lib/main.dart** (MANDATORY - reject immediately if missing)
 - **pubspec.yaml** (MANDATORY - reject immediately if missing)